What is your personal information?

 How do we hold and protect your personal information?

 The security of your personal information is important to us.
-We take all reasonable steps to securely store your personal information so it’s protected from unauthorised use, access, modification or disclosure.
+We take all reasonable steps to securely store your personal information in a way that is protected from unauthorised use, access, modification or disclosure.
 This includes both physical and electronic security measures.

 We sometimes use service providers to process, manage and store personal information.
 Where we do, we require those service providers to comply with strict requirements about the use and protection of your details.

-We also ensure that your personal information are seen and used only by staff who need it to do their jobs.
+We also ensure that your personal information can only be seen and used by staff who need it to do their jobs.
 Our staff securely destroy any printed documents containing your details.

 We run checks of our systems, service providers and staff to make sure that your personal information is held and used properly.
 We give our staff special training about privacy and the proper use of your details.